theupdateframework/taps/tap4.md

 ### Interpreting delegations

 Every delegation in [the list L1](#fields-for-each-pinning-specification) shall be interpreted as follows.
-If the desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
-Ensure that the targets metadata about the target matches across repositories (i.e., all repositories must provide the same hashes, length, and custom attributes), and return metadata about the target.
+If the desired target matches the `"paths"` attribute, then download and verify metadata from every repository specified in the `"repositories"` attribute.
+Ensure that the targets metadata about the target matches across repositories (i.e., all repositories must provide the same hashes and length - custom metadata is exempted from this requirement), and return metadata about the target.
 If all repositories in the current delegation have not signed any metadata about the target, then take one of the following two actions.
 If the ["terminating" attribute](#feature-terminating-pinning-delegations) is true, report that there is no metadata about the target.
 Otherwise, proceed to similarly interpret the next delegation.

 For the example pinned.json above, the result is this: